Israeli citizenship law: Apostate and irreligious Jews

 Although the Law of Return gave every Jew the right to immigrate to Israel, the original text and all other legislation up to that point lacked a clear definition for who was considered a Jew.
-Government and religious authorities continually disagreed over the meaning of the word and its application to that law, with some organizations considering the Jewish religion and nationality to be the same concept.
+Government and religious authorities continually disagreed over the meaning of the word and its application to that law, with some organizations considering the Jewish religion and nationality to be the same thing.
 One of these bodies was the National Religious Party, which led the Ministry of Interior until 1970.
 Accordingly, the Law of Return during this period was strictly interpreted under halakha (Jewish religious law); a Jew was defined as anyone born to a Jewish mother.
 While Israel is not a theocracy, the Jewish religion has a central role in Israeli politics because the main purpose of the country's establishment was to create an independent Jewish state.

 This absence of legal clarity was tested in the 1962 Supreme Court case Rufeisen v.
-Minister of the Interior in which Oswald Rufeisen, a Polish Jew who had converted to Catholicism, was ruled to have no longer met the criterion of being a Jew on his religious conversion.
-Converting to any other faith is considered to be a deliberate act of dissociation from the Jewish people.
+Minister of the Interior, in which the Court ruled that Oswald Rufeisen, a Polish Jew who had converted to Catholicism, had ceased to meet the criterion of being a Jew upon his religious conversion.
+The court treated conversion to any other faith as a deliberate act of dissociation from the Jewish people.
 The Supreme Court elaborated on this in the 1969 case Shalit v.
 Minister of the Interior, when it ruled that children of non-practicing Jews would be considered Jews.
-Unlike Rufeisen, the children took no action that could be considered dissociating.
-However, this ruling created a separation between the Jewish religion and the legal interpretation of membership in the Jewish people that required legislative clarification.
+Unlike Rufeisen, the children took no action that could be considered an act of dissociation.
+However, this ruling created a separation between the Jewish religion and the legal interpretation of membership in the Jewish people, which required legislative clarification.